TheCode69/LOGIN-PAGE/README.md

-A simple Login  page using html and css
+A simple Login  page using HTML and css